gamzeakkurt/Sensor-Data-Classification/README.md

 # Sensor-Data-Classification

 Data is a CSV file and it includes sensors data information.
-In Jupiter notebook has data cleaning and labelling, visualization of sensor data, regression analysis between 's5-s10' sensors differences, classification results for 's5-s10' differences,
+Jupiter notebook has data cleaning and labelling, visualization of sensor data, regression analysis between 's5-s10' sensors differences, classification results for 's5-s10' differences,